danfuzz/lactoserv/doc/configuration/3-built-in-services.md

   indicate "never check."
 Optional and defaults to `5 min`.
 If specified, the value must be at least one second (so as to prevent excessive churn).
 This is only meaningful if `atSize` is also specified.
-* `maxOldBytes` &mdash; How many bytes' worth of old (post-rotation) files should be allowed, or `null` not to have a limit.
+* `maxOldSize` &mdash; How many bytes' worth of old (post-rotation) files should be allowed, specified as a byte count as described in [`ByteCount`](./2-common-configuration.md#bytecount), or `null` not to have a limit.
 The oldest files over the limit get deleted after a rotation.
 Optional, and defaults to `null`.
 * `maxOldCount` &mdash; How many old (post-rotation) files should be allowed, or `null` not to have a limit.
 The oldest files over the limit get deleted after a rotation.
 Optional, and defaults to `null`.